tuub/kitodo-mediaserver/doc/Actions.md

 ## addFullPdfToMetsAction

-Add an file entry to the METS file that points to the full PDF file containing all images in one file.
+Add a file entry to the METS file that points to the full PDF file containing all images in one file.
 This entry works in Kitodo.Presentation and DFG-Viewer to provide "Download whole work".

 ##### Call parameters

 - `destFile` (optional): The file path to save the file to.
-If unset the source file gets overwritten.
+If unset the METS file gets overwritten.

 ## cacheDeleteAction